beatrizsmerino/vue-gh-pages/README-v2.md

 })();
 ```

-The `deploy-v2.mjs` file is executed at the root of the project.
+The `JavaScript` script built in the `deploy-v2.mjs` file is executed at the root of the project.
 It contains the serial execution of the commands necessary for the project release:

 1. `git checkout --orphan gh-pages`: Creates a new branch named `gh-pages`.
 2. `npm run build`: Builds the files for production.